Golf People!

 I lived in Fountainbridge for a short spell, enjoying regular walks along the Union Canal.
 I was intrigued to learn that an old building still standing between the waterway and Dundee Street was once the headquarters of ‘North British Rubber Products’, one of the city’s largest employers that made everything from rubber boots, as a protection against ‘trench-foot’ during WWI to tyres, golf bags and balls.

-In 1910, Conan Doyle became captain of Crowborough Beacon Golf Club in Sussex.
-The following year, his wife Jean captained the club’s ladies’ section.
+By 1910, Conan Doyle’s passion had carried him to the captaincy of Crowborough Beacon Golf Club in Sussex.
+The following year, his wife Jean followed suit as captain of the club’s ladies’ section — a formidable partnership both on and off the course.

 David J Whyte